 Two layers, kept separate on purpose

 Every profile has two layers and we never let them blur.
-The first is real store data: the Apple App Store and Google Play rating and rating count, pulled from the live listing, dated, and linked so you can check it yourself.
-The second is public sentiment: a paraphrased, sourced reading of how the conversation leans on each aspect.
+The first is real store data: the Apple App Store and Google Play star rating, pulled from the live listing, dated, and linked so you can check it yourself (we show the rating, but not a raw review count — more on that below).
+The second is public sentiment: a paraphrased, sourced reading of how the conversation leans on each aspect, surfaced as the app's Sentiment Index.
 The first layer is measured.
 The second is a reading.
-Conflating them — turning a vibe into a number — is exactly what we don't do.
+Conflating them — turning a vibe into a single invented number — is exactly what we don't do.

 Sentiment is organised by aspect, not rolled into a grade